Extenuating Circumstances

 Any adjustments made are at the discretion of staff in the financial aid office and must be supported with documentation that can withstand an audit.

-Professional Judgement
+Professional Judgment

 The FAFSA Simplification Act (the Act) distinguishes between different categories of professional judgment by amending section 479A of the HEA.
 Special Circumstances refer to the financial situations (loss of a job, etc.) that justify an aid administrator adjusting data elements in the COA or in the EFC calculation.
 Unusual Circumstances refer to the conditions that justify an aid administrator making an adjustment to a student’s dependency status based on a unique situation (e.g., human trafficking, refugee or asylee status, parental abuse or abandonment, incarceration), more commonly referred to as a dependency override.

 A student may have both a special circumstance and an unusual circumstance.
 Financial aid administrators (FAAs) may make adjustments that are appropriate to each student’s situation with appropriate documentation.
-Professional Judgment forms can be found on our forms page under the headline: Professional Judgement.
+Professional Judgment forms can be found on our forms page under the headline: Professional Judgment.

 Special Circumstances